cdapio/cdap/docs/developer-guide/source/quickstart.rst

 *Process* and *Query* sections.
 This will stop the Flow and Procedure.
 You can tell by the labels underneath the names of the Flow and Procedures.

 Now, redeploy the Application.
-Return to the Reactor Overview (via the *Overview* button) and click the *Load An App* button.
+Return to the CDAP Console Overview (via the *Overview* button) and click the *Load An App* button.
 Browse for the .JAR file (located in ``/examples/ResponseCodeAnalytics/target``, and select it.
 The Application will be deployed.